JohnPMills/academic-kickstart/content/tutorial/_index.md

 Please also note that these videos were recorded in front of up to 150-students.
 Having spent a decade coaching, I am not afraid to project my voice, but in hindsight such an approach does not produce the best audio quality.

-If you have any questions about any of the content, please email john.mills@essex.ac.uk or tweet me @jpmillsphd.
+If you have any questions about any of the content, please email johnp.mills[at]outlook[dot]com or tweet me @johnpmillsphd.

 **Other courses you may wish to consider** <br>
 * <a href="http://ukad.coachwisehub.com/store/750681-clean-sport-advisor-course">UKAD Clean Sport Advisor (Free)</a> <br>